Nicholas of Cusa: Other religions

 Shortly after the Fall of Constantinople in 1453, Nicholas wrote De pace fidei, On the Peace of Faith.
 This visionary work imagined a summit meeting in Heaven of representatives of all nations and religions.
 Islam and the Hussite movement in Bohemia are represented.
 The conference agrees that there can be una religio in varietate rituum, a single faith manifested in different rites, as manifested in the eastern and western rites of the Catholic Church.
-The dialog presupposes the greater accuracy of Christianity but gives respect to other religions.
+The dialogue presupposes the greater accuracy of Christianity but gives respect to other religions.
 Nicholas's position was for Europeans not to retake Constantinople but simply to trade with the Ottomans and allow them their conquests.
 Less irenic but not virulent, is his Cribratio Alchorani, Sifting the Koran, a detailed review of the Koran in Latin translation.
 While the arguments for the superiority of Christianity are still shown in this book, it also credits Judaism and Islam with sharing in the truth at least partially.